Håkon Bleken: Education and work as an artist

-Regarding Bleken's productions
+Media said in 2025, that he became part of ['Group 5'] Gruppe 5; they were five artists in Trondheim; furthermore, in that group there was "abstraction and modernism and principles from architecture that was used to create art".

+Works

 A series of coal sketches called Fragmenter av et diktatur (Fragments of a dictatorship) from 1971 was his definitive breakthrough as an artist.
-Bleken is known for basing his paintings on literary works; Doctor Faustus by Thomas Mann, Hedda Gabler by Henrik Ibsen and The Trial by Franz Kafka are all works that are often seen in his production.
-Human suffering and social activism are themes often depicted in Bleken's works.

-Bleken has painted several well-known people, among them Olav V of Norway and Arne Nordheim.
+Bleken painted several well-known people, among them Olav V of Norway, Arne Nordheim, and Wenche Foss.

-Bleken is also known as an illustrator of literary works.
-He has illustrated such works as Hedda Gabler by Henrik Ibsen, Haugtussa by Arne Garborg, Mysteries by Knut Hamsun, Babette's Feast by Karen Blixen and Dalen Portland by Kjartan Fløgstad.
+Bleken was also known as an illustrator of literary works.
+He illustrated such works as Hedda Gabler by Henrik Ibsen, Haugtussa by Arne Garborg, Mysteries by Knut Hamsun, Babette's Feast by Karen Blixen and Dalen Portland by Kjartan Fløgstad.

-Exhibitions and embellishments (a selection)

-As one of Norway's most prominent contemporary artists he has had a series of separate exhibitions in the country's biggest galleries, among them the National Museum of Norway and the Henie-Onstad Art Centre, since his debut in 1951.
-His works have also been bought for several art collections in Norway, among them those of the National Museum of Norway, Norsk Hydro and Statoil.
+As one of Norway's most prominent contemporary artists he had a series of separate exhibitions in the country's biggest galleries, among them the National Museum of Norway and the Henie-Onstad Art Centre, since his debut in 1951.
+His works have also been bought for several art collections in Norway, among them those of the National Museum of Norway, Trondheim Art Museum and KODE Kunstmuseer og komponisthjem in Bergen.

-Bleken has contributed to the embellishment of buildings such as St. Olav Cathedral, E. C. Dahls Brewery, Tyholttårnet and Olavshallen in Trondheim, the local church in Spjelkavik, Oslo Concert Hall, Oslo Central Station and the Norwegian Parliament Building, all in Norway.
+Bleken contributed to the embellishment of buildings such as St. Olav Cathedral, E. C. Dahls Brewery, Tyholttårnet and Olavshallen in Trondheim; Spjelkavik Church, Oslo Concert Hall, Oslo Central Station and the Norwegian Parliament Building, all in Norway.

 Theft

 In December 2010, thieves broke into Bleken's storage room and stole nine of his paintings, seven of which were cut out of their frames in such a manner that they were badly damaged.
 The paintings, which included a portrait of Arne Nordheim and one self-portrait, were all made by Bleken himself, with the exception of the painting Hjortedansøsen by the Norwegian painter Arthur Alstad.
-The paintings have an estimated collective value of 2,000,000 NOK, of which Hjortedansøsen alone has an estimated value of 250,000 NOK.
-The paintings were retrieved by the police on December 28, when they were found rolled up in a small storage room in Heimdal.
+The paintings had an estimated collective value of 2,000,000 NOK, of which Hjortedansøsen alone had an estimated value of 250,000 NOK.
+The paintings were retrieved by the police on 28 December, when they were found rolled up in a small storage room in Heimdal.